A short video by Yongshan Chen

 The first European settlers began arriving in 1897 and began to settle, attempting to build farms in what is now the provincial park.
 They had a difficult time trying to work the land and left after a few years.
 They left behind cleared patches and fields that are now semi-wild as well as many place names, including Hansen Lagoon, and Nissen Bight.
-You can find fruit trees growing in many places and sometimes see the remains of settlers cabins that have for the most part, returned to the land.
+You can find fruit trees growing in many places and sometimes see the remains of settlers’ cabins that have, for the most part, returned to the land.

 The sea stacks at San Josef Bay are beautiful.
 Water surging through the sandy passages at high tide has slowly eroded the softer outer rock, leaving behind only the harder formations.
 Sea stacks typically form when wave action eats away the surrounding soft rock.
 They can only be found in San Josef Bay on Vancouver Island.
 They are quite beautiful.

-As part of Cape Scott Provincial Park, San Josef Bay is easily accessible on well maintained trails and boardwalks.
-From the nearest parking lot and trail head, there is a three kilometer hike.
-Its an easy hike on level ground, the trail could easily handle a buggy or even a wheelchair.
+As part of Cape Scott Provincial Park, San Josef Bay is easily accessible on well-maintained trails and boardwalks.
+From the nearest parking lot and trailhead, there is a three-kilometer hike.
+It’s an easy hike on level ground, the trail could easily handle a buggy or even a wheelchair.

 The road in from port hardy is quite long but fairly well maintained, but please drive, with caution as these roads are active logging roads.
-Turn your lights on and give these trucks the road, they can’t stop very easy and they depend on you to drive carefully.
+Turn your lights on and give these trucks the road, they can’t stop very easily, and they depend on you to drive carefully.
 Give them the right away.